 - McLuhan’s talk at the Conference on Educational Television, sponsored by the US Office of Education and the NAEB, Washington, D.C., 26 May 1958, was titled ‘The Role of Mass Communication in Meeting Today’s Problems‘.
 It was issued in mimeograph by the Office of Education and then printed as ‘Our New Electronic Culture’ in the NAEB Journal, 18:1, October 1958. ↩

 - McLuhan wanted the project to be called “Understanding Media” and, indeed, some copies of the research report were issued with this title.
 (For an image of this cover see McLuhan on ‘effect’ in 1946.)
 His argument was that the identification of a medium depended on identification of the class of media.
+As he said in his talk on radio in Vancouver, “No media has its meaning alone: Media interact continuously with each other.”
+(See note 2 above.)
 To study any one medium it was necessary to study more than one.
 But Skornia at the NAEB argued that the Office of Education was specifically interested in new media and that the application to it for a research grant should be aimed at that interest.
-Without changing his mind on the methodological point, McLuhan agreed. ↩
+Without changing his mind on the methodological point, or points, McLuhan agreed to Skornia’s application strategy. ↩

 - As McLuhan came increasingly to stress, concentration on the message of advertising, or of any medium, served to hide awareness of its effects as a medium: “Professor Pease provides a well-documented account of the complicated story of public criticism of the ad industry. (…) It is here that we learn the pathetic story of the muckrakers and their exposure of dishonesty in ads and adulteration of products.
 (This is a ‘pathetic story’, not because such dishonesty and adulteration do not occur, but) because the concentration on this Simple Simon approach to the ad world has rendered literate people quite helpless in the face of the icon power of the ad world.
 For that power is non-verbal and subliminal.” ↩